SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Experimental Results

 \subsubsection{Heterogeneous Radar Multi-session PR}

-For multi-session evaluation, spinning radar data from sequence \texttt{01} were used as the database, and 4D radar from sequences \texttt{02} and \texttt{03} were used as queries.
+For multi-session evaluation, spinning radar data from sequence \texttt{01} were used as the database, and 4D radar data from sequences \texttt{02} and \texttt{03} were used as queries.
 Quantitative results are presented in \tabref{tab: Multi}, with qualitative analysis shown in \figref{fig: qualitative} and recall@N curves depicted in \figref{fig: R@N}.
-Unlike most other models, which exhibit significant performance degradation due to environmental changes over time, SHeRLoc demonstrates robust PR across multiple sessions.
+We have demonstrated the necessity of heterogeneous radar PR models beyond homogeneous radar systems by showing that existing \ac{SOTA} methods fail to address the inherent challenges of heterogeneous radar.